Palash0321/Task_5/README.md

     -   **Why**: These features allow for analyzing annual trends, monthly seasonality, and daily order patterns.
 3.  **Duplicate Check**: The dataset was checked for duplicate rows based on all columns.
     -   **Why**: Duplicate records can skew analysis results by artificially inflating counts or averages.
 In this case, no duplicate rows were found.

+## Questions Explored via EDA

+**1. What are the overall order trends over time (yearly, monthly)?**

+**2. Which states contribute the most to the total orders?**

+**3. Which cities are the top performers in terms of order volume?**

+**4. Who are the most active customers (highest number of orders)?**

+**5. Is there any seasonality in the orders (e.g., specific months or days of the week with higher activity)?**

+**6. How do order volumes vary across cities within top states?**

+## Exploratory Data Analysis (EDA) & Visualizations
+The analysis utilizes value_counts() for frequency distributions and various plots from matplotlib.pyplot and seaborn for visualization.

+**1. Orders Over Time (Yearly Trend)**
+Description: This line plot visualizes the total number of orders placed each year.

+Insight: This helps in understanding the long-term growth or decline in order volumes.
+For this dataset, orders are primarily concentrated in 2018.